google/koladata/docs/api_reference.md

   show_databag_id: When true, the repr will show the databag id.
   show_shape: When true, the repr will show the shape.
   show_schema: When true, the repr will show the schema.
+  show_item_id: When true, the repr will show the itemids for objects.
 Returns:
   A string representation of the DataSlice `x`.</code></pre>